GoogleCloudPlatform/spanner-data-validator/README.md

    - Ability to create tables in specified dataset: `roles/bigquery.dataEditor`
    - Ability to write to the specified dataset: ` roles/bigquery.dataEditor`
    - Read from Spanner: `roles/spanner.databaseReader`
-   - Read from JDBC (MySQL or Postgres)
+   - Read from JDBC (MySQL or Postgresql)
    - If using Secret Manager to supply password, the dataflow worker service account should have `roles/secretManager.secretAccessor` and `roles/secretManager.secretViewer`

 ## Building the tool